Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Station name or location.

-Whether it supports onsite registration or only allows pre-registered attendees.
+Whether it supports on-site registration or only allows pre-registered attendees.

-The printer assigned for badge printing.
+The printer is assigned for badge printing.

 Each Arrival Desk, Kiosk, and Printer App connects directly to the internet.
 No local network setup is required.